Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 Barry Meets Bill Sackter

-Barry & BillIn the early 1970s the youthful Barry Morrow met an older man in Minneapolis who was friendly but very disheveled in appearance, someone who could have been easily overlooked as a 'bum'.
+Barry & BillIn the early 1970s the youthful Barry Morrow met an older man in Minneapolis who was friendly but very disheveled in appearance, someone who in Barry's words could have been easily overlooked as a 'bum'.
 His name was Bill Sackter, and he and Barry, and his wife Beverly became fast friends.
 Barry had been dabbling in video and film production at the time, and began chronicling Bill's life with whatever camera equipment he could get his hands on.

 He found a man who was abandoned in the state institution for nearly his entire life - 44 years to be exact - for mild mental retardation, and never saw his family again.
 Bill said, 'I was there so long, I didn't even know I was there'.
 Barry took the unprecedented step of becoming Bill's legal guardian so Bill wouldn't be sent back to the institution, and he brought Bill down to Iowa City, to live with Barry's wife Bev and newborn son Clay.